flan/SillyTavern-Docs/Usage/World_Info/global.md

 This makes [Keyword](./worldinfo.md#keywords) matching more strict, requiring that words match exactly in terms of capitalization.

 This is mostly useful if your keys are proper nouns within your chat, like the names of important people or cities.

-It is likely quite unhelpful if your chat takes the form of text-message exchanges.
+It is likely quite unhelpful if your chat takes the form of text-message exchanges where the style is often intentionally lazy.

 For example, when this setting is active, `rose` will *not* match `Rose` because `'r' != 'R'`.